This post may contain affiliate links. Please see my disclosure policy for details.

-The story goes that the Jewish citizens were told to take off their shoes and we’re shot by the Arrow Cross at the riverside, with their bodies floating downstream.
+The story goes that the Jewish citizens were told to take off their shoes and were killed by the Arrow Cross at the riverside, with their bodies floating downstream.

 Moved by this story, a local film director and sculptor decided to commemorate them with their shoes eternally by the river.

-It is definitely worth a visit and located down the bank from the Parliament building.
+It is definitely worth a visit and is located down the bank from the Parliament building.

 11. Rock out at a Ruin Pub

-One of the coolest things about Budapest is its the intriguing nightlife.
+One of the coolest things about Budapest is its intriguing nightlife.